WHAT IS AN FFL?

 - 21 years of age for rifles or shotguns (shoulder fired)

 - 21 years of age for handguns or receivers (rifles or shotguns)

 - Federal Law prohibits the sale of shotguns that are transferred with a pistol-grip only to persons over 21 years old (FFL Newsletter, August 1998)

 WHAT IS THE WAITING PERIOD FOR FIREARM PURCHASES IN CALIFORNIA?

 - 10 days, calculated as ten, consecutive, 24-hour periods commencing with the initiation of the DROS process.

 WHAT IS THE DROS PROCESS?

 - DROS stands for Dealer Record of Sale.
 It is the system used by the California Dept. of Justice where in background checks are conducted for purchasers of firearms.
-It is also the method in which handgun sales registration information is obtained.
+It is also the method in which firearm registration information is entered into the system.

 WHO IS PROHIBITED FROM PURCHASING OR POSSESSING FIREARMS IN CALIFORNIA?